Hey, I’m Ronny!

 This is my story…

-When I’m not working on my PhD in Art History, I’m cooking, making videos, photographing and eating (usually in that order!)
+When I’m not working as an Art History professor, I’m cooking, making videos, taking pics of food and eating (usually in that order!)
 Truth be told the whole video and food photography stuff is pretty new to me.
 It all began in the spring of 2015… Whoa, wait a second, let’s back it up.
 It actually all began when I was 11…

 The year was 1996, I think.
 After all, it was 19 years ago and I can hardly remember what I ate for breakfast this morning (Actually, I had a freshly blended fruit smoothie with banana, kiwi, pineapple, ginger and spinach).
 Okay, bad example!
 Getting back to the story, it was around 1996 and I was a chubby little boy with a very picky palate.
 I would label myself a child-connoisseur of all things fast food and unhealthy.
 My favorite foods included pizza, pasta, fried rice, chicken fingers (the more frozen the better), potato chips, soda pop, cheeseburgers and, of course, the Holy Trinity: McDonalds, Burger King and Taco Bell.
 For me, the last three were food groups of their own.
 If it wasn’t deep-fried, greasy, on a bun or loaded with cheese, I didn’t want it.
 My beautiful, elegant, angelic mother was not pleased with my behavior.
 Coming from a family of doctors, she was, and has always been, health-conscious, keeping up with the latest developments in medicine, diet, exercise and overall wellbeing.
 She always provided my brother and I with the freshest, best-est, most incredibl-est food any kid could ever ask for.
 I, however, in my insufferable, abhorrent pre-pubescence, didn’t know any better.
 Nor did I understand the burden I placed upon my mother when I refused to eat her “rabbit food,” as I called it.
 I would regularly push her plates away from me in the hopes that she would cave-in and go buy me something from the McDonalds near our home.
 In fact, in elementary school, I even went so far as to toss her packed lunches in the garbage so that I could walk over to the daycare, where hot meals with mac and cheese and hotdogs were prepared for the kiddies, and tell them that my mother forgot to pack me a lunch.
 My mother had no idea until she got a phone call from the school office inquiring as to how a mother could send her child to school without food!
 As punishment, my mother served a can of whoop-ass that night!
 It’s not that my mother wasn’t a good cook.
 She was and is an amazing cook!
 It’s that I was a picky and selfish brat.